Unitarity and the On-Shell Action of Worldline Quantum Field Theory: Conclusions

 \section{Conclusions}

 The existence of a scalar generating function, akin to the Hamiltonian, through which scattering observables such as the momentum impulse and scattering angle can be derived has been an important problem since WQFT's inception~\cite{Mogull:2020sak}.
 In that original paper, a precise link was derived between the eikonal phase of a $2\to2$ scalar S-matrix and the free energy of WQFT.
 The eikonal phase was also explored in the subsequent $\cN=2$ supersymmetric extension to WQFT~\cite{Jakobsen:2021zvh}, now superseded by the use of bosonic oscillators~\cite{Haddad:2024ebn}.
-However, a key issue has been the appearance of infrared divergences starting at 3PM order in the non-spinning case (two loops).
-This has hampered use of the eikonal phase in higher-loop computations.
+However, a key issue has been the appearance of infrared divergences starting at 3PM order in the non-spinning case (two loops) when the eikonal is naively extended to this precision.
+These divergences fail to properly cancel when combining diagrams with different causality prescriptions --- there, arising from a time-symmetric ``averaged'' worldline propagator.
+This has hampered the definition and use of the eikonal phase in higher-loop computations.
 Given their better-understood causality properties~\cite{Jakobsen:2022psy}, focus has instead shifted to scattering observables such as the momentum impulse $\Delta p^\mu$.

 In this paper, we have introduced and motivated the on-shell action as a generator of scattering observables.
 The on-shell action differs from the eikonal phase by the manner in which we project on incoming vacuum states $|0\rangle$: